CGastrell/express-tile-cache/README.md

 It will register a standard 1.0.0 TMS endpoint and will fetch tiles from others servers, cache them, and then serve those tiles from the cache.

-By default it will cache tiles to filesystem and mantain a memory cache of requests, but both internal MemoryCache and Storage can be easily extended.
+By default it will cache tiles to filesystem and mantain an in memory index/cache of requests, but both internal `Cache` index and `TileStorage` can be easily extended to meet your needs.
 There are currently 2 extensions, [s3-tile-storage](https://www.npmjs.com/package/s3-tile-storage) and [redis-tile-store](https://www.npmjs.com/package/redis-tile-store).

 ## Overview